circuitgraph/circuitgraph/docs/paper.md

 ## Synthesis
 We provide an interface to common synthesis tools including `yosys` from [@wolf2019yosys] and `Cadence Genus`.
 This allows the user to run basic synthesis routines on circuits from within Python.
+Specifically, we support the generic synthesis routines of both tools.
 ```python
 # synthesize circuit with yosys
 c_syn = cg.syn(c0, "Yosys")